Why Does My Jaw Hurt? 9 Jaw Pain Causes & How to Treat It

 Anyone with persistent, worsening, or severe jaw pain should consult a doctor for a diagnosis.

-1. Vascular conditions
+1. Vascular Conditions

-Giant cell arteritis is a condition that causes inflammation of the blood vessels in your arms, neck, and head.
+Sometimes, issues with the blood vessels may lead to jaw pain.
+Giant cell arteritis is a condition that causes inflammation of the blood vessels in the arms, neck, and head.
+The inflammation narrows arteries, which reduces blood flow.
+Usually, giant cell arteritis affects people older than 50.
+Symptoms include:

 - Pain in your jaw and tongue